sf-wdi-29/express-personal-api/README.md

 - Test Environment
     - Can I get vanilla, hard coded html to render for model?
+    - Get profile API to work.
-    - Get books API to work.
+    - Get books API to do something with seed data.

 #Start up Instructions
+- nodemon server.js
+- open new terminal window
+- mongod